rbultman/electric-imp/hello_world/README.md

 ### To Use
 The imp-001 and April development board were used in these examples.
-You will also need an USB-to-UART cable so you can communicate with the Imp from a terminal program like kermit or PuTTY.
+You will also need a USB-to-UART cable so you can communicate with the Imp from a terminal program like kermit or PuTTY.
 Note that the Imp is 3.3V, so make sure that your cable is 3.3V and not 5V.
 I used the ttl-232r-3v3 availale from FTDI, although other cables are available from vendors such as SparkFun and Adafruit.
 You will need to use the